snorelabs/squilliam/README.md

 ## Unfortunately, It's Not Ready

+Currently there is a rough V0 for model description, partition aggregation, and transformation.
-Currently, the partition transformation process has a rough V0.
-Building the Target Model information and querying, hand off functionality to let you use anything native, and serializing all this data for you is still to come.
+Querying, hand off functionality to let you use anything native, and serializing all this data for you is still to come.
 This will probably take another few weeks (ETA late October 2022).
 The harder part is going to be intelligent relationship determination, Query building, and Immutable support.